Biała Podlaska: History of the Jewish community

 The first mention of Jewish settlement in Biała Podlaska dates from 1621, when 30 Jewish families were granted rights of residence there.
 By 1841, there were 2,200 Jews of a total population of 3,588 in the town.
 In 1897, the number was 6,549 out of 13,090 inhabitants.
 In the 19th century, the chasidic movement established strong roots in Biała Podlaska.

 A descendant of the Yid Hakodosh of Przysucha formed the Biala chasidic court, which survives to this day with communities in London, and cities in the United States and Israel.
 The chasidim of Kotsk also had a large presence in Biała Podlaska, some of whom later became Gerrer chasidim.
 In sovereign Poland by 1931, the Jews constituted 64.7% of the total population, or 6,923 out of 10,697 citizens.
 Four Yiddish newspapers were published locally between the two world wars.

 The Germans captured Biała Podlaska on 13 September 1939 during the invasion of Poland but withdrew on 26 September.
-On 10 October 1939, the Soviets handed the town back to the Germans when the line of demarkation was finally set up.
+On 10 October 1939, the Soviets handed the town back to the Germans when the line of demarcation was finally set up.
 Around 600 Jews escaped the town during the Soviet departure.
 The Germans formed a Judenrat in November 1939, which set up a public kitchen and a Jewish infirmary.
 By the end of the year, the Nazis began to impose discriminatory restrictions against the Jews.
 On 1 December 1939, they decreed that all Jews had to wear a yellow Star of David.
 Jews were ordered to move into an open-type ghetto along the Grabanów, Janowa, Prosta and Przechodnia streets, and a Jewish Ghetto Police was established.
 At the end of 1939, some 2,000 to 3,000 more Jews were brought there as a result of deportations from Suwałki and Serock.
 The overcrowding and poor sanitations resulted in a typhus epidemic in Biała Podlaska in early 1940, causing many deaths.
 The Germans imprisoned some Poles in the local prison and then deported them to concentration camps for helping and rescuing Jews.

 Several hundred more Jews were brought in from as far as Kraków and Mława during German "resettlement" actions conducted in 1940 and 1941.
 The men were sent to new labour camps in the Wola district at an airfield, the train station, and elsewhere.
-Hundreds were forced to pave roads, drain ditches, constructsewage lines and build barracks.
+Hundreds were forced to pave roads, drain ditches, construct sewage lines and build barracks.
 Many Jewish women worked in the Nazi farms.
 In March 1942 the ghetto had 8,400 inmates.